 Cocaine use in the United States has remained relatively stable over the last decade, with slight ups and downs every few years.
 Currently the amount of people in the United States ages 12 and older who used cocaine in the past month rests somewhere around 1.5 million.
-As a standalone number this sounds large, but compared to the entire population of the United States, it is less than 1% of the total population.
+As a standalone number this sounds large but compared to the entire population of the United States, it is less than 1% of the total population.

 Are you worried a loved one may be using cocaine?
 Have you been looking to find out what the side effects of coke are?
 How do you know what to look for?
 Are there signs you should be seeing?
 Find out more about the symptoms of cocaine use.

 Cocaine is a luxury drug, wildly expensive wherever you are located.
 This fact makes it a difficult and pricey addiction to maintain, especially when use is heavy.
-Cocaine provides a relatively short-lived high for the price, lasting usually around half an hour before it is necessary to take another "bump" to maintain the high.
+It provides a relatively short-lived high for the price, lasting usually around half an hour before it is necessary to take another "bump" to maintain the high.

 Truly, for the price you pay, coke is an extremely short-lived high.
 This contributes to the popularity of drugs like meth which have similar properties of keeping you awake while also lasting much longer.

-Symptoms of cocaine hangover or the effects of cocaine before the next fix look somewhat like the person has a cold and they may still have a residual runny nose from the night before.
+Symptoms of cocaine hangover or the effects before the next fix look somewhat like the person has a cold and they may still have a residual runny nose from the night before.
 Coke hangovers can be extremely painful and difficult to deal with throughout the day.

-If you think your loved one is showing signs of cocaine use or cocaine addiction, the best thing to do is talk to them.
-If you have open communication with this loved one it makes the conversation slightly easier to have, but addressing signs of drug use is never simple.
+If you think your loved one is showing signs of cocaine use or addiction, the best thing to do is talk to them.
+If you have open communication with this loved one, it makes the conversation slightly easier to have but addressing signs of drug use is never simple.
 It must be brought up when the user is sober if possible and in neutral territory where they will not feel attacked.
 Drug addicts tend to have a victim mentality and oftentimes perceive caring concern as an attack on them as a person.

 The best option for a neutral third party, though, is an intervention specialist.
 Bring only the people who need to be there, such as immediate family members and extremely close friends.
-If their symptoms of cocaine use or cocaine addiction is bad enough, treatment may be necessary.
+If their symptoms of use or addiction is bad enough, treatment may be necessary.
 Educating yourself on the various types of addiction treatments available will help you provide information when your loved one is ready to go to treatment.
 There are different levels of care for different severities of addictions, such as: